 End of the 19th century saw masonry materials being replaced by metal.
 Concrete was poured into wood, heavy masonry vault was replaced by light steel and concrete roof structures.
 Then came the Concrete Masonry Unit (CMU) or the hollow concrete brick that revolutionized masonry as a craft.
 Concrete block was not only less expensive than cut stone but required less labor.
 It could be used with brick and stone facings to build low cost walls.
 An important invention by the Britishers was the brick cavity wall that led to the building of tighter walls.
 This later helped to adapt to thermal insulation, which became available in the 20th century.

-Over the years, masonry design has been the choice of many architects because of its beauty, durability and various techniques.
+Over the years, many architects have chosen masonry design because of its beauty, durability and various techniques.